Boundary behavior of special cohomology classes arising from the Weil representation: Introduction

+from the cohomology with compact supports to the space of holomorphic Siegel modular forms of degree $n$ of weight $m/2$.
+We are interested in extending the lift \eqref{KMlift} (also for non-trivial coefficients) to other cohomology groups of the space $X$ which capture its boundary.
+This paper should be considered in this context, and is central to our efforts.
+This program is in particular motivated by the work of Hirzebruch-Zagier \cite{HZ}, which is the $\Q$-rank $1$ case for signature $(2,2)$ when $X$ is a Hilbert modular surface and the cycles in question are the famous Hirzebruch-Zagier curves ($n=1$).

+Whenever the restriction of $\theta_{\mathcal{L}}(\varphi_{nq,0})$ to $\partial X$ is cohomologically trivial, then such an extension exists.
+Namely, in this case, one can utilize a mapping cone construction to modify $\theta_{\mathcal{L}}(\varphi_{nq,0})$ to represent a class in the compactly supported cohomology of $X$ - in principal.
+The main problem is to explicitly construct suitable primitives for the restriction (again using the theta correspondence).
+Then one obtains an extension of $\Lambda_{nq}$ to the full cohomology of $X$.

+We have already carried this out in several instances.
+First and foremost, the restriction vanishes in the Hirzebruch-Zagier case, and based on this, we give in \cite{FM-HZ} a new treatment and extension of the results in \cite{HZ} using the theta correspondence.
+The $\Q$-rank 2 case when $X$ is the product of two modular curves is of course highly interesting as well.
+Now the boundary faces in the big Borel-Serre compactification are no longer isolated, and in addition some subtle analytic complications arise when constructing the primitives at the boundary.
+We consider this case in the near future.

+The case which resembles Hirzebruch-Zagier most closely is the one for Picard modular surfaces (quotients of $\Uni(2,1)$; the results of this paper generalize to unitary groups).
+Cogdell \cite{Cogdell} considered this case in the spirit of Hirzebruch-Zagier.
+We will consider this case from our point of view also in a subsequent paper.

+Another case is $\SO(2,1)$ when $X$ is a modular curve, and the cycles are geodesics.
+For {\it non-trivial} coefficients, the restriction to the boundary vanishes.
+This case is particularly attractive since one can interpret our classes as (co)homology classes for even powers of the universal elliptic curve.
+We discuss this case in detail in \cite{FMspectacle}.

+Finally, we mention that \cite{FKyoto} gives an introductory survey of the results obtained in this paper.

-We would like to thank G. Gotsbacher, L. Saper, and J. Schwermer for fruitful discussions and also E. Freitag and R. Schulze-Pillot for answering a question on positive definite theta series.
+We would like to thank G. Gotsbacher, L. Saper, and J. Schwermer for fruitful discussions and E. Freitag and R. Schulze-Pillot for answering a question on positive definite theta series.
 As always it is a pleasure to thank S. Kudla for his encouragement.
 The work on this paper has greatly benefitted from three visits of the first named author at the Max Planck Institute from 2005 to 2008.
 He gratefully acknowledges the excellent research environment in Bonn.